amintikk/TWdrops/README.md

 ## Scripts
 - `npm start` — run server (Express + Playwright + static frontend).

-## Known Limitations (a.k.a.
-The “Code Is Horrible” Section)
-- The code is messy, monolithic, and unapologetically pragmatic.
-- Error handling is “log and shrug” in places.
-- Styling is hand-rolled; responsive tweaks exist but aren’t lovingly crafted.
-- Still, remember the sacred rule: **if it works, don’t touch it.**

 ## Disclaimer
 - Use at your own risk.
 This is not affiliated with Twitch.